Is there is a day when we can stop learning?

 Every learning cycle is a cycle of imbibing something new or unlearning something old.
 The point is that the cycle is never-ending and continues lifelong.
 For the learner as well as the teacher.

 Which is why I’ve discovered that one of the best ways of learning is to share that learning.

-Invariably more insights come my way when I share what you already know.
+Invariably more insights come my way when I share what I already know.
 Or when someone asks me a pointed question.
-Or simply when someone brings out a point that I did not even notice lay hidden in what you were sharing.
+Or simply when someone brings out a point that I did not even notice lies hidden in what I am sharing.

 Whatever it may be, I am always learning, always yearning to learn, always feeling I have not learnt enough.
 Making me a lifelong student, a lifelong learner of all things life.
 The cycle goes on.
 And feeding it are multiple training programmes on branding, writing skills, cross culture, customer experience.
 A learning dialogue that never ends.
 A dialogue that starts with you.